Paddy Finucane: Death

 On 15 July, Finucane was killed at the age of 21 while leading the Hornchurch Wing in a fighter "Ramrod"—ground attack—operation targeting a German Army camp at Étaples, France.
 Finucane took off with his wing at 11:50.
 The attack was timed to hit the Germans at lunchtime.
 Crossing the French coast at Le Touquet, they targeted machine gun positions.
 Finucane was hit in the radiator at 12:22.
 His wingman, Alan Aikman, notified him of the white plume of smoke and Finucane acknowledged it with a thumbs up.
 Standard regulations insisted the wing carry on the mission even if the leader was in trouble.
 Radio silence was maintained so the enemy radio-interception services would not know a person of importance was hit.

 Finucane flew slowly out to sea, talking calmly to Aikman as he glided along in his ailing Spitfire.
 Finally, approximately 8 mi off Le Touquet, he broke radio silence and sent his last message.
-Aikman, flying alongside Finucane, saw him pull back the canopy, and before taking off his helmet, say "This is it, Butch".
+Aikman, flying alongside Finucane, saw him pull back the canopy, and before taking off his helmet, said "This is it, Butch".
 It was a well–executed landing, but the waves were difficult to predict and the Spitfire's nose struck the water and disappeared in a wall of spray.
 Before he hit the water, Aikman and Keith Chisholm of 452 Squadron saw him release, or perhaps tighten, his parachute release harness and straps.
-If Finucane had released them it is possible he could have been thrown forward onto the gun-sight and killed, or knocked unconscious and drowned; the circumstances remain unknown.
+If Finucane had released them it is possible he could have been thrown forward onto the gun-sight and killed, or knocked unconscious and drowned.

 Memorials

 Over 2,500 people attended his memorial at Westminster Cathedral.
 A rose was planted in the memorial garden in Baldonnel Aerodrome in Dublin (home of the Irish Air Corps) where Brendan and his brother Ray first flew.
 Finucane's name is also inscribed on the Air Forces Memorial at Runnymede.
 The memorial commemorates airmen who were lost in the Second World War and who have no known grave.
 The Battle of Britain Memorial on London's Embankment also includes his name as one of The Few.
 A number of streets in Bushey are named after Battle of Britain pilots, including Finucane Rise.
 There is a small estate, Finucane Court, with a plaque dedicated to him in Richmond, London.
 The Finucane family donated Brendan Finucane's uniform to the Royal Air Force Museum London.

+An oil portrait, "Wing Commander Brendan Finucane (1920–1942), DSO, DFC" by John Thomas Young Gilroy (1898–1985), hangs in the Battle of Britain Hall, Royal Air Force Museum, Hendon.
+The painting was commissioned after the war by public fund raising in the London Borough of Richmond upon Thames, the place of his family home, and hung for many years in the reception area of Richmond Royal Hospital till gifted to the RAF Museum at Hendon.